vinayyy-07/Calories-Burnt-Prediction/README.md

 - Distribution plots for continuous variables like age and weight.
 - Correlation heatmap to identify relationships between features.

----

 **Key Takeaways:**
 - Developed a robust model to predict calories burned with good accuracy.
 - Enhanced understanding of working with real-world datasets, data preprocessing, and feature engineering.
 - Gained hands-on experience with XGBoost, visualization techniques, and model evaluation.

----

-Feel free to emphasize any specific challenges you overcame (e.g., dealing with missing data, encoding categorical variables, or optimizing the model).
-This shows problem-solving skills and depth of understanding.